 The benefits of raw feeding are wide and varied.
 Feeding a species appropriate diet helps support and maintain a strong immune system – something your hound will need for the whole of their life.
 Growth during puppy-hood is even and steady, providing vitamins and minerals in their natural state.
 Raw feeding promotes a hard, well muscled body, not a “fleshy” or pudgy form that can so often accompany a high carbohydrate diet.
 Bright eyes, excellent skin and coat condition, white teeth, and fresh breath, are all benefits of raw feeding, as well as indicators of good health.
 A visitor at Arahu remarked about Artemis, our notorious kissing hound, that she didn't even have “doggy breath”.
 She was almost 5 years old at the time!
 Because the canine body can better utilize a raw meat and bone diet, they produce much less waste – a HUGE fringe benefit for us humans!
 Most dogs LOVE eating a raw food diet, and hunkering down with a big knuckle bone or a spine can provide hours of exercise and stress relief for them.
 Raw feeding also breaks the monotony of having the same bowl of food day in and day out, year after year.
 Imagine how utterly uninteresting eating would be.
 I think we owe it to our companions to provide fresh and varied foods throughout their lives.

 We feed our hounds a variety of raw meat and meaty bones, whole prey, and fruits and vegetables.
-Our proteins rotate between green tripe, pork, heart, venison, whole rabbit, beef, lamb, organ meats, and the odd poultry meal.
-We also add in ground or pulped veggies to the diet - we use the veggies that are past their prime in the fridge, plus dark green leafy veggies, fruit, and whatever else is on sale.
+Our proteins rotate between green tripe, pork, heart, venison, rabbit, beef, lamb, organ meats, and poultry.
+We add veggies to the diet intermittently - we use the veggies that are past their prime in the fridge, plus dark green leafy veggies.
 The hounds also get fresh fruit year round, either store/orchard bought or self-picked off our trees and vines.
 Farm fresh eggs are added to bowl meals several times a week.
-Our hounds are generally fed twice a day, with the odd day of fasting, when they might just get a recreational bone.
-Growing puppies are also fed a lunch until around 4-6 months of age (depending on the need of the individual puppy).
-Our adult hounds eat roughly between 1.5-3 pounds of food per day.
+Our adult hounds are generally fed once a day, with the odd day of fasting, when they might just get a recreational bone.
+Growing puppies are fed three times a day until around 4-6 months of age (depending on the need of the individual puppy).
+Our adult hounds eat roughly between 1.5-3 pounds of food each per day, depending on age and activity level.
+At certain times of the year, especailly fall into early winter, the hounds require more food, so I add in a morning meal as needed.
 During the most rapid growth phase, puppies can consume up to 7-8 pounds of food per day!
 Fortunately, this phase does not last too long.
 We buy most of our dog food from butchers by the case, and store them in freezers.
 While not ideal, we have found that buying and storing in this manner is by far the most economical way to feed a varied and raw diet to multiple giant hounds.

 One of the key components to overall health and vitality, is appropriate exercise, in my opinion.
 Irish Wolfhounds are double suspension galloping hounds that need to run!
 And if you have ever watched a hound run full tilt, you know this requires land.
 While not everyone is lucky enough to have their own acreage for their hounds to run on, I encourage people who love this breed to consider country living, or to wait until they are in the country before obtaining a hound.